"Fluenter" checks regular expressions with Fluentd

 Fluentd is a useful tool for collecting logs, but

-When I was researching, there were many sites that said to install a script to check regular expressions and
+When I looked into it, I found many sites that said to set up a script to check regular expressions and then

 Fluentular: a Fluentd regular expression editor

-First, enter the regular expression and write the log you want to parse.
+First, enter a regular expression and write the log you want to parse.

-If you want to specify the time format, enter it in "Custom Time Format".
+If you want to specify a time format, enter it in "Custom Time Format".

 fluentular2

-You can also confirm that the data is being parsed using the "Data Inspector".
+You should also be able to confirm that the data has been parsed in the "Data Inspector."

 If the regular expression is written incorrectly, the contents of the Data Inspector will be empty.